• Skip to primary navigation

 Notes

-• Planning is the key to this cake.
-Most of the components can be made in advance.
+• Read through the recipe a few times.
+Most of the parts can be made in advance.

-• The pan di spagna can be made up to a month in advance.
-Wrap it in double layers of plastic wrap and freeze until needed.
-It will defrost very quickly.
+• Make the cake up to a month ahead.
+Wrap it well in plastic and freeze.
+It will thaw quickly.

 Scroll up and read all the extra information that will help you make this Italian Rum Cake perfectly every time!